 Control Your Dogs Toys and Clutter

-Not only does this keep it neat and tidy, your dog will love the adventure of finding a new toy.
+Not only does this keep it neat, your dog will love the adventure of finding a new toy.

-If you’re dog isn’t playing with some toys, donate them to the local animal shelter.
+- If your dog isn’t playing with some toys, donate them to the local animal shelter.

-Cleaning your dogs water and food bowls on a daily basis will go a long way to keeping your house clean.
+Cleaning your dog's water and food bowls daily will go a long way to keeping your house clean.
 They can get pretty gross.

-If you’re dogs bowls are sitting on the floor, simply putting a throw rug under the dog bowls will help to reduce dirt or spilled food.
+If your dog's bowls are sitting on the floor, place a plastic shoe tray under the dog bowls, this will help to reduce dirt or spilled food.

 Keeping up with our pets sounds like a lot of work, but if you have a plan and keep at it, you’ll have the freshest smelling house on the block.

 What are your favorite tips for keeping your house clean?